alexdiliberto/ember-transformicons/README.md

 ### Remove
 Remove optional parameters:
   * `is-removed` boolean - Set initial open removed state.
-  * `action` string - The name of your upstream controller action to handle an icon click.
+  * `onclick` closure action - The name of your consuming application's component/controller/route action to handle the transformicon click.
 Returned with 1 parameter `isRemoved`, which is a boolean type indicating if the current state is pending remove.

 **animation**
 ```handlebars